An Active-Set Algorithmic Framework for Non-Convex Optimization Problems over the Simplex: Introduction

-Here, we propose an active-set algorithmic framework for solving problem~\eqref{simplex_prob}, where $f(x)$ is a possibly non-convex objective function.
-In the fist part of the paper, we describe an active-set estimate to identify the set of variables that are zero at a stationary point of problem~\eqref{simplex_prob} by adapting some specific strategies proposed in the contexts of box-constrained problems (see~\cite{buchheim:2016,cristofari:2017,desantis:2012,desantis:2016}) to the case of unit simplex.
-The main features of our active-set strategy are essentially two: \begin{enumerate} \item it does not only focus on the zero variables and keep them fixed, but rather tries to quickly identify as many active variables as possible (including nonzero variables) at a given point; \item it gives a significant reduction in the objective function, while guaranteeing feasibility, when setting to zero those variables estimated active (and moving a suitably chosen variable estimated nonactive). \end{enumerate} The second property, which is somehow related to the fact that estimated active variables satisfy an approximate optimality condition, enables us to easily use this strategy into a globally convergent algorithm.
+In the fist part of the paper, we describe an active-set estimate to identify the active variables by extending some specific strategies proposed in the contexts of box-constrained problems (see~\cite{buchheim:2016,cristofari:2017,desantis:2012,desantis:2016}) to the case of unit simplex.
+The main features of our active-set strategy are essentially two: \begin{enumerate} \item it does not only focus on the zero variables and keep them fixed, but rather tries to quickly identify as many active variables as possible (including nonzero variables) at a given point; \item it gives a significant reduction in the objective function, while guaranteeing feasibility, when setting to zero those variables estimated active (and moving a suitably chosen variable estimated nonactive). \end{enumerate} These features enable us to easily use this active-set strategy into any globally convergent algorithm, potentially improving its efficiency without compromising its theoretical properties.

-In the second part of the paper, inspired by the ``nonorthogonality'' type of condition described in~\cite{bertsekas1999nonlinear}, we define a new class of directions, the so-called \textit{active-set gradient related} directions, that we combine with the active-set strategy described above to devise a two-step algorithmic framework.
+In the second part of the paper, inspired by the ``nonorthogonality'' type of condition described in~\cite{bertsekas1999nonlinear}, we define a new class of directions, named \textit{active-set gradient related}, that we combine with the active-set strategy described above to devise a two-step algorithmic framework.
 In the first step, our method sets to zero the estimated active variables and suitably moves an estimated nonactive variable, producing a new feasible point with a smaller objective value.
 In the second step, an active-set gradient related direction, combined with a suitable line search, is used in the subspace of the estimated nonactive variables to generate the next iterate.
 We prove convergence of our framework to stationary points of problem~\eqref{simplex_prob} using Armijo line search.
 We would like to highlight that, since at each iteration we move to zero some of the variables and then approximately optimize in a subspace, guaranteeing convergence is not a straightforward task and requires a thorough theoretical analysis.

 We further give three specific examples of active-set gradient related directions that can be used to implement our algorithm in practice.
 More specifically, we consider Frank-Wolfe~\cite{frank_wolfe:1956}, away-step Frank-Wolfe~\cite{wolfe:1970} and projected gradient directions (see, e.g., \cite{bertsekas1999nonlinear} and references therein).
 We then prove linear convergence rate of the framework (under suitable assumptions) when using these directions.